oracle-livelabs/apex/ai-interactive-report-lab2/lab-6-use-the-interactive-report-chat-assistant/lab-6-use-the-interactive-report-chat-assistant.md

 ## Introduction

+The right-side chat panel labeled **Assistant** provides a conversational experience focused exclusively on report configuration.
+It performs AI-driven interpretation only - the dialog explains which settings were applied and supports incremental refinement through follow-up prompts.
+Only the Interactive Report displays the data; the Assistant does not display business data, analytics, or summaries.
+It applies configuration by setting Interactive Report chips.

-This lab uses the Interactive Report chat assistant to reshape the replenishment report into a warehouse alert summary.
+In this lab, you will use the Assistant to reshape the replenishment report into a warehouse alert summary.
 Instead of navigating menus and dialogs, you will ask the assistant to aggregate, highlight, chart, and save views using conversational prompts.
-The assistant uses the column context you configured in Lab 4 to interpret business terms without requiring column names.

 Estimated Lab Time: 5 minutes